 February 12, 2021

-How to Hit the Brakes on Student Loan Wage Garnishment in Arizona
+How to stop student Loan Wage Garnishment in Arizona

 Most federal student loans have a standard ten-year repayment term.
 However, many graduates find themselves unable to afford their monthly payments to pay off their loans within that time frame.
 As a result, many borrowers go into default.
 When you default on your student loans, the federal government can collect the money through other avenues—like wage garnishment.
 Wage garnishment is a legal process that allows the government to withhold up to 15 percent of your paycheck until your loan has been paid back.